 My favorite way for clients to get more sodium is to consume homemade bone broth.
 This is so easy to make, you can even do it in a slow cooker!
 Bone broth not only helps with getting sodium, but you also get a ton of minerals and electrolytes.
 Commercial broth will not have these benefits.
 It takes a few days to make, but I often make a huge batch in a pot that Craig had to make home brew (this was years ago… yes, we have come a long way in our journey) and I freeze it in small containers, it keeps it forever.

 1. Even if you don’t have any side effects like edema or headaches, you will need extra water and sodium.
 Eliminating all packaged foods eliminates a lot of sodium from your diet.
-Also thisdiet doesn’t have a lot of liquids in the foods so you will want to drink at least half your body weight in ounces.

 2. If you get the fierce headaches that some people get when starting on a low-carb diet, add sodium.
 And drink extra water.